kieemi/environment-database-app/README.md

 I've also introduced a guid_ column as a sort of label for data across all tables.
 It's deliberately used as an "additional global unique key" to establish 1-1 and 1-N relationships between tables.
 This way, data can be edited and viewed in GIS programs without a direct database connection, solely using the shapefile and database files.
 If you're interested in seeing how this functions in QGIS, please click this [link](https://docs.qgis.org/3.4/en/docs/user_manual/working_with_vector/attribute_table.html#creating-one-or-many-to-many-relations), which show it works in QGIS.
 ![image](https://github.com/kieemi/environment-database-app/blob/master/data%20relation.jpg)

-## How it works now ##
+## How it works##

-At this stage app provide simple view of sample data from database and REST API
+At this stage, the app provides a simple view of sample data from the database and a REST API.

-## How it will work ##
+## How it supose to work in future ##

-I'm aiming to create CRUD web app and REST API to manage nonspatial, standarized part of data in PostGIS database to create table views and reports from it.
-In future, maybe add some spacial data editing tools.
+I'm aiming to create a CRUD web app and a REST API to manage the non-spatial, standardized portion of data in the PostGIS database and to generate table views and reports from it.
+In the future, I may add some spatial data editing tools.